-- 6.1 There will be a Quality Monitoring Visit (QMV) for all providers in scope, which will rate Providers against the requirements of this contract on an annual basis (except where a CQC Rating has been published within the last 12 months). - 6.2 The Quality Monitoring Visit Rating will be based upon validation of the Provider Quality Assurance Statement (PQAS) response and will use a QMV Toolkit which sets out the core standards and the range of criteria by which delivery of these standards is measured. - 6.3 The Quality Monitoring Visit Rating will be determined following an assessment against published standards and will rate Providers as 'Gold', 'Silver', 'Bronze', or 'Inadequate' and: - 6.3.1 an overall Gold rating will be awarded if a minimum of 2 care domains are rated Gold and all other care domains are rated Silver; - 6.3.2 an overall Silver rating will be awarded if a minimum of 4 care domains are rated Silver or above, no more than 1 care domain is rated Bronze, and no care domains are rated Inadequate; - 6.3.3 an overall Bronze rating will be awarded if 2 or more care domains are rated Bronze and no more than 1 care domain is rated Inadequate; and - 6.3.4 an overall Inadequate rating will be awarded if 2 or more care domains are rated Inadequate. - 6.4 As set out in clause 4.5 of this Schedule 15, whichever is the most recent of the CQC Rating or the Quality Monitoring Visit Rating will be the Overall Provider Quality Rating.
+- 6.1 There will be a Quality Monitoring Visit (QMV) for all providers in scope, which will rate Providers against the requirements of this contract on a regular basis (except in accordance with 5.3). - 6.2 The Quality Monitoring Visit Rating will be based upon validation of the Provider Quality Assurance Statement (PQAS) response and will use a QMV Toolkit which sets out the core standards and the range of criteria by which delivery of these standards is measured. - 6.3 The Quality Monitoring Visit Rating will be determined following an assessment against published standards and will rate Providers as 'Gold', 'Silver', 'Bronze', or 'Inadequate' and: - 6.3.1 an overall Gold rating will be awarded if a minimum of 2 care domains are rated Gold and all other care domains are rated Silver; - 6.3.2 an overall Silver rating will be awarded if a minimum of 4 care domains are rated Silver or above, no more than 1 care domain is rated Bronze, and no care domains are rated Inadequate; - 6.3.3 an overall Bronze rating will be awarded if 2 or more care domains are rated Bronze and no more than 1 care domain is rated Inadequate; and - 6.3.4 an overall Inadequate rating will be awarded if 2 or more care domains are rated Inadequate. - 6.4 As set out in clause 4.5 of this Schedule 15, whichever is the most recent of the CQC Rating or the Quality Monitoring Visit Rating will be the Overall Provider Quality Rating.